wyattwalter/ZenPacks.Cascadeo.ZenRDS/README.md

 1. SSH in to Zenoss and login as zenoss user (important)
 2. Download Python Boto library from http://boto.googlecode.com/files/
-3. Untar and install it using python setup tools.
+3. Untar and install it using python setup tools. `python setup.py install`

 II.
 Install Zenpack Code from GitHub

 1. On the zenoss host, clone the latest ZenRDS code
 2. Change directory to the zenpack's root dir.
 3. Create egg package by executing `python setup.py bdist_egg`
-4. Install the generated egg package/zenpack. `zenpack --install <Zenpackname.egg>`
+4. Install the generated egg package/zenpack under dist directory. `zenpack --install <Zenpackname.egg>`
-5. Restart the zopectl and zeoctl daemons.
+5. Restart the zopectl and zeoctl daemons, or the whole zenoss stack.
 6. Wait for a few seconds and reload the Zenoss UI,

 III.
 Add your devices to /Server/RDS